flyinggorilla/simulator.atterwind.info/README.md

 |[![downwind light](screenshots/downwindLightWind.jpg)][downwindlight]|[![upwind foiling](screenshots/upwindFoiling.jpg)][upwindfoiling]

-# The (Non-)Scientific assumptions behind the Simulator
+# The Assumptions behind the Simulator

 ## Sail
 Sails follow approximately a parabolic shape with it's max depth moved forward from the middle of the sail.
 Moving the camber or draft position forward from the middle which is a 50% position, produces a better lift and comes close to a shape of a airwing.
 In practice camber position is moved forward towards a 38-45% position relative to chord length.
 In real world, the ways to move the camber position forward are: